HEPTHools/Adinkra/README.md

 ```

 In the above list, the functions are organized in terms of the notebooks with which they are created.
+The FunctionList for each sub-notebook may be called independently.
+If for instance just a list of GraphingTools is desired, run

+FunctionList[GraphingTools]